 |Vitamix 5300 C-Series Legacy Blender||$$$$||2.2 HP||No||7 Years||Rubber lid low profile containers, classic tall-profile 64oz container, personal cup adapter|

-Using this table you can compare Vitamix models side by side—by price, horsepower, smart features, warranty coverage and compatible containers/accessories.
+Using this table you can compare all the Vitamix blenders side by side—by price, horsepower, smart features, warranty coverage and compatible containers/accessories.

 If you want to learn more about the full Vitamix product line, which accessories are compatible with each category, etc. You might want to continue reading.